MinervaAcademicTeam/SSS2023/README.md

 This repository contains released notebooks and files required upcomming Structured Session.
 These notebook should be downloaded and executed locally on your own Jupyter notebook installation.

 ## How to install Jupyter notebook on your device
 To download and install Jupyter notebook on your device, you will need Anaconda package.
-Full install tutorial you can find here:
+You can find full instalation tutorial  here:
 - For Windows: https://www.youtube.com/watch?v=5mLYKT-Vc1Y
 - For MacOS: https://www.youtube.com/watch?v=fBxjfGqvrvw